- Copper is a metallic element essential to our body’s functions.

 Nearly, we all ensure to adopt a healthy diet platter.
 And for this, you have to follow up reference Intakes (DRI’s) charts for intake of dietary nutrients.
 On average, if you are above 19 years of age, you’ll need 900 mg of copper a day.
 Below 19-year’s, our body needs 800mcg of copper daily.
 To protect your child from any health complications, introduce appropriate values of copper according to their needs.
 The amount of copper a child requires depends on the age factors: 1–3-year (340mg), 4-8-years (440mg), and 9-13 years (700mg), respectively.
 If you are a pregnant woman, you need a little higher amount of copper because the baby depends on your nourishment in the womb.
 Their body fluids and blood system develop later in the pregnancy.
 You must speak to a doctor before taking any copper supplements or increasing copper use in your diet.

 If you are ingesting seafood, vegetables, nuts, dates, and fruits, you are on the right track.
 These foods contain sufficient nutrients, including copper, iron, vitamins, and minerals.
-Let’s explore the copper-rich foods list:
+Let’s explore the list of foods high in copper:

 Water?
 Yes!
 Water contains traces of copper ions.
 These copper ions maintain pH 6 of drinking water.
 Water has copper that varies from 0.0005 mg/L to 1 mg/L. Water is a medium for many biochemical reactions that ends up at energy release.
 A healthy person must consume about 2L of water a day because it provides essential nutrients, including copper.